 Known as: Georgia’s best-kept secret

-Lake Chatuge isn’t as well-known as Lake Lanier and the other lakes in this list, but it doesn’t make this lake less stunning.
+Lake Chatuge isn’t as well-known as Lake Lanier and the other lakes in Georgia on this list, but it doesn’t make this lake less stunning.

 Tucked away in the Southern Appalachian Mountains, right on the border with North Carolina, Lake Chatuge offers plenty of outdoor activities, such as boating, fishing, swimming, and camping.